JulianKemmerer/PipelineC/docs/pypeline_guide.md

 **Experimental and bounded.** The original is retained unless a candidate has strictly lower estimated area.
 This is not a global-minimum or mapped-area guarantee.
-Reports state moves, area-model coverage and search limits.
+The search is bounded to 4,096 graph nodes, 96 candidates, eight rounds, a beam width of four, and 8,192 Boolean-proof nodes.
 Stateful functions, temporal calls and raw VHDL fail the purity check; unsupported decoded operations and scoped operator implementations conservatively retain the original.
 Floating-point reassociation and unsafe signed arithmetic transformations are